Dom-888/Challenge--CSS-Transition/README.md

-# Contains two Codeinstitute challenges designed to explore the CSS hover pseudo-class
+# Contains two Codeinstitute challenges designed to explore the CSS transition property and the hover pseudo-class

 <br>